mohamedsamara/node-postgresql-app/README.md

 * features:
   * Node provides the backend environment for this application
   * Express middleware is used to handle requests, routes
+  * Sequelize is used as an ORM for Node supporting PostgreSQL
   * React for displaying UI components
+  * React Hooks & React Context API are used to handle data access in components

 ## Install

 Some basic Git commands are: